How Much Does It Cost to Go Abroad During College?

 Touching the grass of the field of Santiago Bernabeu in Madrid, Spain, where Real Madrid plays.

 This answer is going to delight you.
-A gap year abroad can actually make you money.
+A Gap Year can actually make you money.

 If you choose to teach English abroad, you could end up returning to the U.S. after about a year with a couple thousand dollars in your pocket - and that’s after having an amazing time abroad and boosting your resume.
 After program and visa fees, flights and insurance, you’ll be earning money without having to cover the cost of housing (and no tuition!).